Welcome from the Landscape Architecture Program Chair

 Students undertaking an undergraduate Minor in Landscape Architecture join the landscape architecture students as they too learn to see and understand the landscape and people’s roles our caring for our environmental future.

 Come explore the program, and meet faculty and students as they explore the future of our built world.
 We believe the work of the profession is at the critical intersection of natural and cultural systems and that landscape architecture is one the most consequential design arts in the 21st century.
 Students are developing and expanding greater understandings of the complex interrelationships between people and the physical environment and exploring more sustainable and resilient futures that integrate natural processes, public and individual needs, cultural relevance and societal visions.

-If you are interested in problem-solving in the built environment, designing places for people and in concert with the natural environment, we’d love to meet you.
-Tours for the Bachelors of Landscape Architecture are held on Fridays at noon.
-(Click here to check dates and pre-register).
-Other times and graduate program visits are easy to set-up.
+If you are interested in addressing challenges and opportunities in the built environment, designing places for people in concert with cultural values and natural systems, we’d love to meet you.
+While tours for the undergraduate program are held on Fridays at noon.
+(Click here for dates and to pre-register), other times and graduate program visits are easy to set-up.
 Please call 540.231.5583 or email: LAR@vt.edu.

 The core of our academic program is a sequence of design studios accompanied by seminar, lecture, and experiential coursework that incorporates contemporary and emerging knowledge related to technology, design theory, landscape ecology, and human/environment interaction.
 The design studios provide a setting for students and faculty to investigate contemporary practices and address critical landscape architectural issues, contexts, and project types.